Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/10/execute-raw-sql-scripts-in-entity-framework-core.md

 tags:
     - C-Sharp
     - 'Entity Framework'
+description: Use ExecuteSqlInterpolatedAsync in EF Core for efficient bulk operations like deletions, avoiding the overhead of tracking entities.
 ---

 Most of the time, Entity Framework Core will just *do the right thing*.
 Every now and then, though, you’ll find that it’s doing something in a bit of a sticky way and you’ll want to take control.
 Usually it’s when you’re deleting a range on a table with cascading deletes.